YBL123/sei-group-project/README.md

 ![plntfy create](readme-create.png)

-When the user adds a new plant to their portfolio they are able to add it's scientific name, upload an image and use the ### auto-complete location ### search in put to enter the plant's location.
+When the user adds a new plant to their portfolio they are able to add it's 'Nickname', 'Common-Name' (which prompts the 'Scientific Name'), 'Height in Centimeters', 'Description',  'Upload Image'.
+Finally they are able to use the auto-complete location search input to enter the plant's address to fill in the 'Location'.

+This was done using the MapBox GL API.

 * insert snippet